anycable/xk6-cable/README.md

   tags: {}, // k6 tags
   handshakeTimeoutS: 60, // Max allowed time to initialize a connection
-  receiveTimeoutMs: 1000, // Max time to wait for an incoming message }
+  receiveTimeoutMs: 1000, // Max time to wait for an incoming message
+  logLevel: "info" // logging level (change to debug to see more information) }
 ```